Man suffered for four months with STI that should have been diagnosed within days

 Fast forward several months and Mr A returned to the clinic with haemorrhoids, a sore throat, rashes on his palms and the soles of his feet and sores on his genitals - all symptoms of syphilis.

-He was screened again and given a provisional diagnosis and told to refrain from sexual activity until the results came in a few days l
+He was screened again and given a provisional diagnosis and told to refrain from sexual activity until the results came in a few days later.

 Four days later the clinic had the results but didn't tell Mr A until a week later when he rang to find out about the outstanding result.